amitmse/in_Python_/Neural Network/README.md

 ### One round of Forward and Back propagation iteration is known as one training iteration aka "Epoch".

-## 03. Convolutional Neural Networks:
+## 03. Convolutional Neural Networks (CNN):

-	A convolutional neural network(CNN) contains one or more than one convolutional layers.
+	A convolutional neural network contains one or more than one convolutional layers.
 These layers can either be completely interconnected or pooled.
 Before passing the result to the next layer, the convolutional layer uses a convolutional operation on the input.
 Due to this convolutional operation, the network can be much deeper but with much fewer parameters.